CtrlK

 Workflow Clarity

 The skill follows a clear logical sequence: define tiers → create hook → build component → detect country → handle currency formatting → integrate checkout.
-The 'Verify the integration' section provides explicit validation checkpoints covering edge cases (zero-decimal currencies, VAT, sandbox vs production).
+The 'Verify the integration' section provides explicit validation checkpoints (network inspection, currency switching, checkout confirmation, sandbox vs production).
+Error recovery is addressed in the pitfalls section.

 3 / 3